web3classdao/kaist/README.md

 # Building Web3 & Blockchain Applications
 KAIST, Spring 2023
-{: .fs-5 .text-grey-lt-300 }
+{: .fs-6 .text-grey-dk-000 }

 This course deals with developing Web3/Blockchain apps.
 It is conducted in English and is an online class.
 It is for KAIST students, but external listeners can also take the course through online application.
 As a final assignment, you need to create a Web3 app prototype or submit a Web3 business plan.
-It is operated as a web3-style class community, not a one-way class.
+It is run as a web3-style class community, not a one-way class.
 Through a Discord community, students, professors, invited speakers, and expert mentors aim for an all-round class where they learn and inspire each other.

 ## Course Overview

 - Course Title: Building Web3 & Blockchain Applications (CS492 Special Topics in Computer Science)
 - Course Type: Major Elective
 - Credit: 3
-- Hours: 16:00 – 19:00 KST Wednesdays (8 March - 7 June)
+- Hours: 16:00 – 19:00 KST(GMT+9) Wednesdays (8 March - 7 June)
 - Place: Online Zoom
 - Language: English
 - Professors: Jaesun Han, Min Suk Kang, Sukyoung Ryu